Novichok-tinged bottle found in Navalny’s room: colleagues

 A video posted on Navalny’s Instagram on Thursday showed his team working around his hotel room in Tomsk before he left the city and collapsed on a flight back to Moscow.

-Navalny’s Instagram said they returned to the room an hour after learning that he had become ill and packed the bottles and other items for further inspection.
+Navalny’s Instagram said they returned to the room an hour after learning that he had become ill, accompanied by a lawyer, and packed the bottles and other items for further inspection.

 “Two weeks later, a German laboratory found a trace of Novichok on a bottle from the Tomsk hotel room,” they said.
 “And then another three labs that took Alexei’s samples proved that he was poisoned with it.
 Now we understand: It was done before he left his room to go to the airport.”